ismaelfaro/Qiskit_SDK_online/README.md

-# Qiskit_SDK_online
+# Qiskit SDK online

-example about how create a Codespaces with Qiskit SDK and tutorials
+example about how use Github Codespaces to develop with Qiskit SDK including tutorials